 A silviculture system covers all management activities related to growing forests – from early planning through harvesting, replanting and tending the new forest.
 Silviculture is the art and science of controlling the establishment, growth, composition, and quality of forest vegetation for the full range of forest resource objectives.
 The policy guideline for silviculture in Canada is sustaining environmental and economic values for the future.
 Canada’s forest management policies and practices are among the most stringent in the world.

-A common method of logging in in Canada is clearcutting – the harvesting and removal of an entire stand of trees.
+A common method of logging in in Canada is clearcutting – harvesting and removal of an entire stand of trees.
 Although efficient, clearcutting poses a variety of environmental problems.
-It can increase the harmful impact of wind and rain on local ecosystems; destroy the valuable wildlife habitat used by pine martins, caribou, and other animals; and cause soil to become dry and overheated, which may in turn increase the risk of fire or interfere with seedling growth.
+It can increase the harmful impact of wind and rain on local ecosystems; destroy valuable wildlife habitat used by pine martins, caribou, and other animals; and cause soil to become dry and overheated, which may in turn increase the risk of fire or interfere with seedling growth.
 Logging operations can also alter the chemical and physical makeup of nearby bodies of water and affect the health of fish and other aquatic species.

 Since 1949, forest companies have been legally mandated to reforest harvested areas.
 Reforestation must occur within two years of harvesting.
 Tree planting operations typically occur between May and August, when conditions are right to plant trees and promote their survival through the winter months.
 Forest companies monitor trees for up to 14 years after planting, and conduct all work needed to help ensure survival to full maturity and successful forest renewal.
 In most cases, the logging companies are required to regrow at least two trees for every one they harvest.
-Sometimes companies plant 5 or 6 trees for every harvested tree.
+Sometimes companies plant five or six trees for every harvested tree.
 The reason for this is that many of the seedlings may not survive their first few years, so planting extra trees ensures that enough will survive to replace what is harvested.

 Harvesting too many trees can be harmful to the forest, but with careful planning, harvesting trees can actually make the forests healthier.
 Clearing out old trees makes space for new trees to grow, continuing the life cycle.
 Many animals like deer, moose, and elk prefer younger forests with new vegetative growth to feed on.
-The younger trees are less prone diseases and invasive insects like the mountain pine beetle.
+The younger trees are less prone to diseases and invasive insects like the mountain pine beetle.

 If we only had old trees in our forest, it wouldn’t be very healthy or diverse.
 In the picture above, you can see patches of forest that are at very different stages of growth.
 There are older trees which provide habitat for the wild animals and there are young trees too.